Denis Ten: 2017–2018 season

 During the summer of 2017, Ten worked with Benoît Richaud and David Wilson to prepare for his Olympic season programs.
 While visiting South Korea for an ice show, Ten suffered a right ankle injury.
 He stayed in South Korea during the rehabilitation period for his ankle.
 However, he still competed in his Grand Prix events, first at the Rostelecom Cup placing 9th, and then at the Internationaux de France placing 8th.
 At the Four Continents Championships in late January, he placed 15th.
 Ten finished 27th at the 2018 Winter Olympics in Pyeongchang.
 This was his final Olympic appearance before his murder in July.

 2018–2019 season

 According to Lori Nichol, Ten had a plan to create his short program with her in Toronto at the end of July.
 He was going to reuse his free skating from the 2017–2018 season, after rearranging it in the updated ISU format (30 seconds shorter) with David Wilson.
-However, Ten's plans were vanished after his brutal murder in Kazakhstan.

 Personal life

 In May 2014, Ten graduated from the Kazakh Academy of Sports and Tourism with a Red Diploma.
 By 2015, he began working on his MBA program (Oil and Gas) at the Business School of the Kazakh-British Technical University.

 In July 2015, the media reported on Ten's interest in photography.
 There is a separate social media page where he posted the photos he took.
-Celebrities who have modelled for or collaborated with him include Dinara Baktybayeva, Aissulu Azimbayeva, Aliya Telebarisova (Kazakhstani actresses), Sabina Altynbekova, and Serik Sapiyev.
+Celebrities who modeled for or collaborated with him included Dinara Baktybayeva, Aissulu Azimbayeva, Aliya Telebarisova, Sabina Altynbekova and Serik Sapiyev.